Vintrae/How-To-CTF/linux_guide.md

 It works!

+### The graveyard of commands I couldn't place elsewhere.

-To end this guide there are 4 quick commands left to cover, which are the following:
+To end this guide there are 4 quick commands left to cover.
+Some of them I couldn't mention earlier and some I just forgot!
+The commands are the following:
 - `mv` (Move): can be used to move the file specified by the first argument to the location specified by the second one.
 This can also be used to rename a file by moving it to the same location but giving it a different name.
 - `cp` (Copy): can be used to copy the file specified by the first argument to a different location, or to the same location under a